progressivis/progressivis/doc/custom_modules.md

 ### Partial Computation

 Since the `SimpleMax` module only deals with one input slot, the "table", lines 29-31 extract the items of the table that have been created since the last call to `run_step()`.
 This is our **chunk** of data to process.
-Note that the chunk extraction in line 31 does not actually copy values in the `PTable`, it creates a lightweight `PTableSelectedView`.
+Note that the chunk extraction in line 31 does not actually copy values in the `PTable`, it creates a lightweight `PTableSelectedView`, a filtered view of the `PTable`.

 Line 33 computes the maximum value of all the columns of the chunk.
 The `PTable.max()` method performs this operation and returns the results in a dictionary.
 This operation takes a time proportional to the size of the chunk.